Fort Sill: Red River War

 In June 1874, the US Army launched the Red River War against the non-reservation Comanches, Kiowas, and Southern Cheyennes.
 The year-long struggle was a war of attrition that involved relentless pursuit by converging military columns.

 General Phillip Sheridan ordered five army columns to converge on the general area of the Texas Panhandle and specifically upon the upper tributaries of the Red River.
 The strategy was to deny the Indians any safe haven by attacking, pursuing, and destroying their reservations and forcing them surrender.

 Three of the five columns were under the command of Colonel Ranald S. Mackenzie.
 The Tenth Cavalry, under Lieutenant Colonel John W. Davidson, came due west from Fort Sill.
 The Eleventh Infantry, under Lieutenant Colonel George P. Buell, moved northwest from Fort Griffin.
 Mackenzie himself led the Fourth Cavalry north from Fort Concho.

-The fourth column, consisting of the Sixth Cavalry and Fifth Infantry, was commanded by Colonel Nelson A. Miles and came south from Fort Dodge.
-The fifth column, the Eighth Cavalry commanded by Major William R. Price, a total of 225 officers and men, plus six Indian scouts and two guides, originated from Fort Union [5] and marched east via Fort Bascom in New Mexico.[6]
-The plan called for the converging columns to maintain a continuous offensive until a decisive defeat had been inflicted on the Indians.
+Colonel Nelson A. Miles led the Fourth Column, which came south from Fort Dodge and included the Fifth Infantry and Sixth Cavalry.
+Originating from Fort Union [5], the fifth column, the Eighth Cavalry under the command of Major William R. Price, consisted of 225 officers and soldiers along with two guides and six Indian scouts.
+They marched east via Fort Bascom in New Mexico.[6]
+According to the plan, the converging columns were to continue their offensive until the Indians had been decisively defeated.